 SpaceX wants to pioneer a reusable rocket, a development that could change the economics of space travel.

 “A fully and rapidly reusable rocket – which has never been done before – is the pivotal breakthrough needed to substantially reduce the cost of space access,” SpaceX said in a statement.

 The company has twice attempted soft landings of the Falcon 9’s first stage on water.
 Those tests showed that the rocket is capable of reducing its speed from hypersonic to nearly zero, and deploy landing legs.

 In those tests, the rocket tipped sideways and crashed into the ocean, causing damage that made the rocket unusable.
 That was according to plan, SpaceX said.

-On Tuesday, the company will try the same soft landing for the Falcon 9's first stage, but this time on a custom-built floating platform it calls the autonomous spaceport drone ship.
+When the launch happens, the company will try the same soft landing for the Falcon 9’s first stage, but this time on a custom-built floating platform it calls the autonomous spaceport drone ship.

 Landing on the platform “is significantly more challenging” than the water landings, the company said.

 For one, the platform is not anchored, and while it looks large from the ground, it is a rather small target for the 14-story-tall rocket.